 Bring an Umbrella

 Amsterdam is a very rainy city that can turn from sunny to rainy shockingly quickly.
 If you are visiting in the winter season it is extra rainy so bringing an umbrella is essential and you should also consider bringing a raincoat and water-resistant shoes.
-This one of the most important Amsterdam travel tips that will save you a lot of cold days and searching in the city for rain gear.
+This is one of the most important Amsterdam travel tips that will save you a lot of cold days and searching in the city for rain gear.
+Discover the best things to do in Amsterdam on a rainy day!

 Tulips only bloom in April and May